 But dill also makes an excellent companion plant, repelling many different types of pests insects, and it’s also a host plant for the swallowtail butterfly caterpillar.
 So, even if you don’t love to eat dill, it’s an essential herb to include in every vegetable garden.

 The best part about dill?
-It’s easy to collect and save your own free garden seeds, and grow dill year after year in your garden.
+It’s easy to collect and save the seeds, and grow dill year after year in your garden.

 Much like cilantro, dill can become a welcome weed in the garden.
 The seeds spread and sow themselves readily.
 Don’t worry, unwanted dill plants are easy to pull.